 His fingers (not a one) didn’t move, and I didn’t sense that we were alone.
 We were surrounded by cameras and fanny packs (when will they face extinction?) and people who couldn’t read the Gettysburg Address without moving their lips and uttering every fourth word.

-Reflecting Pool and started jogging along Independence Ave. (metaphor?) toward the Washington Monument.
+I turned back to the Reflecting Pool and started jogging along Independence Ave. (metaphor?) toward the Washington Monument.
 I continued jogging and walking until I reached Whole Foods (14th and P St.) and met the dumbest decision of my day – grocery shopping before the Superbowl started.

 I ate my evidence-of-inflation fruit cup while standing in the long checkout line.
 Then I felt like a schmuck for not having my reusable grocery bag with me (the Flour-themed one) and asking for plastic, when the chalkboard outside said plastic bags are going away (for good!) and Whole Foods is only using up the remaining bags in stock.
 Ok, so I’m helping to mitigate a problem.